ramorel/ramorel.github.io/_pages/presentations.md

 [Forthcoming] **Morel, R.** Status anxiety and charter school expansion in California.
 Paper presentation at the annual meeting for the Midwest Sociological Society, Omaha, NE, April, 2020.

 [Forthcoming] **Morel, R.** Status anxiety and charter school expansion in California.
-Poster presentation at the annual meeting for Association for Education Finance and Policy, March, 2020.
+Poster presentation at the annual meeting for Association for Education Finance and Policy, Fort Worth, TX, March, 2020.

 - Poster [here](https://ramorel.github.io/files/aefp_poster.html)
 - Container to reproduce the analysis [coming soon!]